 - Finally, what elements of Romanticism do you see within the poems?
 The trademarks of Romanticism include:

-- an interest in common people
+- Interest in common people

-- strong emotions
+- Strong emotions

-- an awe and reverence for nature
+- Awe and reverence for nature

 Celebrationof individuals, especially those who are outcasts or who are misunderstood